lexonegit/Unity-Twitch-Chat/README.md

 # Unity Twitch Chat

-This is a lightweight and efficient [Twitch.tv IRC](https://dev.twitch.tv/docs/irc/) client for Unity.<br>The primary goal is to be able to read and send chat messages.
+This is a lightweight and efficient [Twitch.tv IRC](https://dev.twitch.tv/docs/irc/) client for Unity.<br>The primary goal is to be able to read and send chat messages as efficiently as possible.

 In short, this allows you to integrate Twitch Chat to your Unity projects.